– General Introduction –

 He rose to prominence as an online high stakes heads-up cash game player.
 Then, he went on to have success in the live tournament scene as well – his most notable achievement there being his victory at the $111K One Drop at the 2017 WSOP.

 He also has a large internet following.
 He has one of the most popular poker channels on YouTube.
-However, recently he’s strayed away from poker, both in terms of playing the game and content creation.
+At times, he’s strayed away from poker, both in terms of playing the game and content creation.
 Polk got involved in cryptocurrency instead – he has its own channel dedicated to that subject as well as a crypto website he runs.

 – Key Career Dates –